goblimey/films/README.md

 In our test, the services object is a dummy that supplies the mock template, so the controller calls the mock's Execute method.
 We configured the mock to return nil, so the controller heads down the logic path that it would follow in the real world if it called a real HTML template's Execute method and got nil as the return value.

 (If you wanted to test what the controller would do if it got back an error, then when you set up the expectations, you would create an error object and tell the mock to return that instead of nil.
-The test program has other tests that do that.)
+My controller test program has other tests that do that.)

 At the end of the test, the mock is torn down and as part of that sequence it automatically checks that everything went according to plan.
 In particular it checks that its method were called in the sequence that you defined in the expectations, and raises errors if they weren't.

 You can also add your own checks to the test, for example after you have called the controller method, the test can examine the contents of the form that you passed.

-I don't include the mocks in my git repository.
-This is deliberate, as they are generated by my test script test.sh, and that is in the repository.
+I use mocks that I've written muyself and mocks generated by the mocking frameworks.
+I don't include the generated mocks in my git repository.
+This is deliberate, as they are created when you run the test script test.sh, and that script is in the repository.
 (If you are running under Windows, the script won't work and you will have to generate the mocks yourself, but you can use it as a guide.)

 There are other mocking frameworks available.
 The pegomock github page includes a survey of them.